Sanaz-Tak/D-SELD/README.md

 A PyTorch implementation of innovative Exemplar Locally Competitive Algorithm (LCA) across multiple datasets using various CNN architectures.

+## Project Overview
+The project bridges traditional deep learning with neuromorphic computing principles, making it suitable for both research and practical applications in sparse representation learning.

 ## Requirements

 - Python 3.8+